This post may contain affiliate links. Please see our full Disclosure Policy for details.

 (Not quiet convincing still!)

-- I measured and divided the canvas into a square grid.
-And I found that it comprises of twelve 3″ x 3″ squares.
+Measured and divide the canvas into a square grid.
+I found that it comprises of twelve 3″ x 3″ squares.

-- Next I placed the strips on the canvas.
+Placed the strips on the canvas.
 Moving them around and putting them where ever they look best.
-And I came up with a pattern/ design.
+I settled for a geometric pattern/ design.

-- Finally with the help of mod podge I decoupaged the strips on the canvas.
+With the help of mod podge, decoupaged the strips on the canvas.

 And that’s about it all.